pranavjain20/MultiDoc-RAG-Reasoner/README.md

    * explicit cross-document reasoning instructions,
    * citation rules `[DocumentName.pdf]`.

-Both prompts are sent to `LLMClient.generate` (when the HF endpoint is available).
+Both prompts are sent to `LLMClient.generate` (when the API endpoint is available).
 The script records:

 * question text and gold query type,